American, British and Canadian Studies

 To maintain an ongoing dialogue with our readers, we alternate commissioned themed issues, where papers are actively commissioned by the special issue editor, with issues featuring unsolicited submissions that address themes of immediate interest to us.
 Calls for papers inviting submissions to the non-commissioned issues are announced via the journal’s web pages and in the journal itself.
 Our primary goal is to bring together in trans-cultural dialogue scholars conducting advanced research in the theoretical humanities.
 As well as offering innovative approaches to influential crosscurrents in recent thinking, the journal seeks to contribute fresh angles to the academic subject of English and promote groundbreaking research across conventional boundaries.
 Within the proposed range of diversity, our major scope is to provide close examinations and lucid analyses of the role and future of the academic institutions at the cutting edge of high-tech.

-To respond to the increasing demands of ‘acceleration’ in the twenty-first century, an electronic edition of the journal is now being made available by De Gruyter.
-Articles published in ABC Studies are abstracted and indexed on the journal’s website.
+To respond to the increasing demands of ‘acceleration’ in the twenty-first century, an Open Access electronic edition of the journal is now available with De Gruyter.
+Articles published in ABC Studies are abstracted and indexed on the journal’s website, http://abcjournal.eu/.

 Guidelines for Contributors

 A chief objective of the journal is to minimise the time for paper processing and to expedite printing; therefore, electronic submission of papers in final form is strongly recommended.
 Please email your contribution to email@example.com before the closing date.
-The first page of the manuscript should carry the title, names of authors, institutional affiliations, a brief but detailed 200-word abstract, and ten key words/concepts.
+The first page of the manuscript should carry the title, names of authors, institutional affiliations, a brief but detailed 200-word abstract, and 7-10 key words/ concepts.

-The normal word-limit for articles is 7500 words including notes.
+The normal word-limit for articles is 8500 words, including notes and references.
 Please include a brief 200-word biography for our Notes on Contributors along with contact information.
 For detailed instructions for preparing your contribution and a sense of format, topics of interest to us and targeted audience, you may wish to consult the journal’s previous issues and style files at http://abcjournal.ulbsibiu.ro.
-Only articles styled in compliance with the latest (7th) edition of the MLA Handbook and our Submission Guidelines posted on the journal websites will be considered.
+Only articles styled in compliance with the 7th edition of the MLA Handbook and our Submission Guidelines posted on the journal websites will be considered.
 Please email us if you have any queries.
 Questions about content should be directed to firstname.lastname@example.org.

-Deadlines for Submissions: ABC is published biannually in June and December.
-The deadlines for submission of contributions are 1 February for the summer edition (expected publication: June 15) and 1 August for the winter edition (expected publication: 15 December), but may differ for special issues.
+Deadlines for Submissions: American, British and Canadian Studies is published biannually in June and December.
+The deadlines for submission of contributions are typically 1 February for the summer edition (expected publication: 15 June) and 1 August for the winter edition (expected publication: 15 December), but may differ for special issues.

 Suggestions for special issues are welcome.
 To propose a special issue, a two-page proposal should be submitted to Adriana Neagu, Advisory Editor, containing the following information: title; purpose; scope; a list of prospective contributors; time-table (submission and review deadlines, intended publication date); and guest editor’s address, phone, fax, and e-mail address.